Blending Supervised and Reinforcement Fine-Tuning with Prefix Sampling: Conclusion

 \section{Conclusion}

-Motivated by the complementarity of SFT and RFT learning paradigms, this work first provides a unified view of the two methods, and then presents \ourmethod that blends them via sampling prefixes from offline demonstrations as hints for online exploration.
-Our method is simple yet effective, outperforming the naive SFT, RFT, the two-staged SFT-then-RFT, and other parallel works.
-The method is further validated across different model scales, families, and varying demonstration quantities and qualities to indicate its robustness.
-Further analysis highlights that \ourmethod effectively guides the model to solve problems that are unlearnable to pure RFT, striking a sweet spot between RFT (by providing supervision where it’s most needed) and SFT (by incorporating a goal-oriented training objective).
-We argue that a hybrid post-training approach is crucial for training more powerful, accessible, and agentic models, as it enables learning from a broader range of data sources.
-This work represents a preliminary endeavor, proposing a foundational framework that we hope will be elaborated upon in future research.
-Our future research would focus on several key research problems: enhancing the demonstration data efficiency, learning from multiple expert demonstration distributions, and extending this paradigm to a broader range of tasks and modalities.
+Motivated by the complementarity of SFT and RFT, this work presents \ourmethod to blend them via sampling prefixes from offline demonstrations as hints.
+The method is validated across different model scales and families, and with varying demonstration quantities and qualities, to demonstrate its robustness.
+Our design choices are justified with extensive ablation studies.
+Further analysis highlights that \ourmethod effectively guides the model to solve problems that are unlearnable to pure RFT, striking a sweet spot between RFT (by providing supervision where it’s most needed) and SFT (by incorporating a goal-oriented training objective). \textbf{Limitations:} Our experiments primarily focus on verifiable reasoning settings in which outcome rewards can be obtained reliably.
+While additional code-generation results suggest that the same recipe can transfer to another verifier-based domain, broader open-ended generation and noisy-reward settings remain important future work.
+Prefix-RFT also relies on external demonstrations; when multiple candidate demonstrations are available for each prompt, a natural strategy is to sample among them and let the trajectory-level advantage weight their utility, but systematic demonstration selection is left for future study.